Why Poker Forums and Reddit Are Killing Your Poker Results

 In fact, recently I decided to just go ahead and start my own private BlackRain79 Facebook Poker Talk group.

-2023 Edit: It's close to 9,000 members now.
-Fastest growing poker group on Facebook in the past year.
+It has over 10,000 members now and it is the fastest growing private poker group on Facebook in the past year.

 I have personally met countless poker pros in real life and it pretty much always started by connecting through social media.